braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview/multiple_subscription_groups.md

 ## Multiple subscription groups and phone numbers

-Subscription groups are a Braze feature that is supported by Meta.
 Message templates are shared among all phone numbers in the same WhatsApp Business account.
 For details about WhatsApp subscription groups, view [Subscription groups]({{site.baseurl}}/user_guide/message_building_by_channel/whatsapp/user_subscription/).

 Each WhatsApp phone number will appear as a separate WhatsApp chat to users.
 Each phone number within a WhatsApp Business account operates independently from each other, so they can have the same or different values for the following:
 - Display name